onomyprotocol/onomy/deploy/testnet/peer-validator/readme.md

 ## Get tokens from master account

-Request tokens from the master account by "text" request to onomy.
+Request tokens (for validator) from the master account by "text" request to onomy.

 ### To do it from the master node call: